Rap Mogul Jay-Z Launches Venture Capital Fund

 So what exactly is known about Jay-Z’s partner in the venture capital fund Jay Brown?
 For starters, Brown is the President of Roc Nation, a position he obtained after years of working his way up the ladder in the music industry, primarily in A&R at Def Jam Records.

 In a 2012 Billboard interview, Brown cited other musical executives as his main inspiration.
-He said he looked up to “people like Berry Gordy, Russell Simmons and Lyor Cohen” as aspirational examples for both he and Jay-Z.
+He said he looked up to “people like Berry Gordy, Russell Simmons, and Lyor Cohen” as aspirational examples for both he and Jay-Z.

 With this new pivot into the venture capital world, both Jay-Z and Jay Brown are charting new territory.
-Though other rappers, such as Nas and Sean ‘Diddy’ Combs, have made big moves in angel investing and venture capital, Jay-Z’s latest step has the backing to explode his net worth well into the billions.
+Though other rappers, such as Nas and Sean “Diddy” Combs, have made big moves in angel investing and venture capital, Jay-Z’s latest step has the backing to explode his net worth well into the billions.